nextcloud/twofactor_gateway/doc/Admin Documentation.md

 Url: https://www.telegram.org/
 Stability: Unstable

-In order to send messages via the Telegram network, you have to register a [Telegram Bot](https://core.telegram.org/bots), which is used to send authentication codes to users after they have initiated a conversation and entered their Telegram ID.
+This gateways allows you to send messages via the Signal protocol.
+In order to send messages, you have to register a [Telegram Bot](https://core.telegram.org/bots), which is used to send authentication codes to users after they have initiated a conversation and entered their Telegram ID.

 Follow these steps to activate the Telegram authentication gateway: